IFSA Pontificia Universidad Católica del Perú

 One of the largest cities in South America, Lima is the home to about 28 million people.
 The city has a rich history which has impacted the area’s politics, economy, and all aspects of culture.
 Peru’s capital is a growing metropolis in which not just political aspects have changed in the last decade.
 The endless selection of native ingredients has led to a transformation of the city into a culinary powerhouse.
 There are dozens of galleries and museums which feature exhibitions of work by local and international artists.
 This picturesque city is also a great location for student nightlife.
 Whether you enjoy a relaxing evening listening to local indie musicians or if you prefer vibrant Latin music, fear not, there is likely a place with what you want just a block away.
 Lima is also on the coast and has beautiful beaches.

-Non-US citizens should consult with IFSA-Butler and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with IFSA and the Office of International Student Support before applying to the program.

-- Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
-Haverford will then be responsible for submitting payments to the program.
+- Fees: Students pay Haverford directly to Haverford.
+Haverford will then be responsible for submitting tuition payment to IFSA.
+Students pay all room and board costs directly to IFSA.

 Students are expected to have the ability to participate in a Spanish language classroom.
 Students must have completed the equivalent of 5 semesters of college-level Spanish; that is, at least one 200 level course.